JuliaParallel/MPI.jl/README.md

 In order for MPI calls to be made from a Julia cluster, it requires the use of MPIManager, a cluster manager that will start the julia workers using `mpirun`

-Currently MPIManager only works with Julia 0.4 .
-It has three modes of operation
+MPIManager has three modes of operation

 - Only worker processes execute MPI code.
 The Julia master process executes outside of and is not part of the MPI cluster.
 Free bi-directional TCP/IP connectivity is required